 Lesson 1: You’ll be happier if you’re honest with yourself and others and learn how to maintain the right perspective about failure.

 Don’t you hate it when someone promises to do something and they never follow-through?
 It’s disappointing and discouraging, and it undermines the trust you have in them.

 Well, when you fail to stick to your word, this is how others feel about you.
-It makes having a happy life really difficult when that’s what you’re known for.
-Which is why it’s so important to be honest with others.
+Living happily gets difficult when that’s what you’re known for — which is why it’s so important to be honest with others.

 Start by writing down the times that you lie throughout the day.
 Not only that but record when you make promises to help yourself keep them.